 If you would like to add additional questions around "promotions" for your cycle, feel free to add them to any template.
 The most common place to add promotion based questions is in the private manager assessment.

-Keep in mind that any questions added to the private manager assessment are only visible to the manager/reviewer and the review admins (after the manager review is submitted).
+Keep in mind that any questions added to the private manager assessment are only visible to the direct manager, the review admins, and cycle collaborators (after the manager review is submitted).
 Review admins can report on answers to these questions in the 'Company results' tab, 'By question'.

 Questions about visibility settings?